RV Insurance for Rentals: What It Covers & What It Doesn’t

 You don’t want the cheapest option—you want coverage that won’t leave you exposed.
 Here’s how to keep costs reasonable without missing the essentials:

-- Choose a deductible you can handle.
+- Select a deductible that aligns with what you’re comfortable paying out of pocket.
 Pick an amount you could realistically pay out of pocket.
 Lower deductibles cost more per day but limit financial surprises.

 - Know the common exclusions.
 Awnings, long-term water damage, and misuse often aren’t covered, so choose a package that aligns with your comfort level.